teambit/bit/README.md

 </p>

 </div>
-Bit is a distributed and a virtual code component repository designed to be language agnostic.
+Bit is a distributed and virtual code component repository designed to be language agnostic.
-It helps make code components reusable across repositories with zero initial configuration and without duplicating code or maintaining different boilerplates for each package.
+It helps make code components reusable and accissable across repositories and micro-services with zero initial configuration without maintaining packages with different boilerplates.
+Bit makes it easy to create, maintain and discover code components for any use in any application, pulling only the code you need for the component to execute.

 Bit stores, organizes and tests your components end-to-end.
-Specially built for small components, it comes with a fast export and modification, simplified versioning, faster on-export dependency management, a semantic search engine and even component CI with build and test execution in an isolated environment.
+Specially built for small components, it comes with a fast create and modification (less than 30 seconds), simplified versioning, faster on-export dependency management, a semantic search engine with build and test execution in an isolated environment.
 You can create a Bit scope anywhere or connect scopes together to form a distributed network.

 <p align="center">